Tennis players take on Communist Party: Where is Peng Shuai? - WHIZ News

 “This is horrifying.
 I mean, a person is missing,” Djokovic said at the ATP Finals in Turin, Italy.
 “The whole community, tennis community needs to back her up and her family, make sure that she’s safe and sound because if you would have tournaments on Chinese soil without resolving this situation, it would be a little bit strange.”

-Players have been emboldened by the unequivocal support of the Women’s Tennis Association and its chairman and CEO Steve Simon.
-Simon has threatened to pull the WTA’s events out of China.
+Players have been emboldened by the unequivocal support of the Women’s Tennis Association and its chairman and CEO Steve Simon, who has threatened to pull the WTA’s events out of China.
 That means almost a dozen next year, including the WTA final.

 “There’s too many times in our world today when you get into issues like this that we let business, politics, money dictate what’s right and what’s wrong,” Simon said in an interview on CNN.